-The recent report into Education in Remote and Complex Environments endorsed this request with a key recommendation from the report that the Commonwealth support early learning programs through the Assistance for Isolated Children Scheme Distance Education Allowance in the 2021 Budget.
-ICPA (Aust) implore the government to accept and implement this recommendation.
+The recent report into Education in Remote and Complex Environments1 endorsed this request with a key recommendation from the report that the Commonwealth support early learning programs through the Assistance for Isolated Children Scheme Distance Education Allowance in the 2021 Budget.
+ICPA (Aust) implores the Federal Government to accept and implement this recommendation.

-The AIC Distance Education Allowance must be extended to geographically isolated 3-4-year-olds to make approved early childhood programs more affordable and accessible for these students.
+The AIC Distance Education Allowance must be extended to geographically isolated 3-4-year-olds to make early childhood programs more affordable and accessible for these students.